saurontech/Advantech-VCOM-Linux-Driver/doc/secure_boot.md

 # VCOM driver with Secure Boot UEFI, MOK and DKMS
-modern PCs likely use Secure boot to authenticate the boot proccess.
+Modern PCs likely use Secure boot to authenticate the boot proccess.
-Linux kernels with CONFIG_MODULE_SIG enabled(which is often the case on popular Distos), will fail to load drivers that are correctly signed
+Linux kernels with CONFIG_MODULE_SIG enabled(which is often the case on most Distos), will fail to load drivers that aren't correctly signed

 The following parties are involved in the proccess of loading our VCOM driver:
 1. UEFI: the UEFI hosts a list of public keys, each kernel/module loaded will be checked against these keys.